 Alternative 3 plans for slightly greater citywide housing growth and higher employment growth than Alternative 2 and more concentrated development in existing development centers.
 However, it would also facilitate the creation of more dispersed nodes of mixed-use and commercial development throughout the city.
-This would result in greater impacts to wildlife and vegetation than Alternatives 1 or 2.
-It would intensify development in currently undeveloped or less densely developed areas with more existing vegetative cover.
+This may increase the potential for impacts to wildlife and vegetation relative to Alternative 1 or 2.
+It would intensify development pressure in currently undeveloped or less densely developed areas with more existing vegetative cover.
 Under Alternative 3, the boundaries of the proposed concentrated growth areas encompass the greatest total acreage of habitat resources of all the alternatives (see Table 3.3-3).
-The risk for conversion of forested and open space areas to built areas is greatest under this alternative.
+The risk for potential conversion of forested and open space areas to built areas is greatest under this alternative.
 The risk for potential impacts to wetland and floodplain habitats from adjacent development is also greatest under this alternative.
 Substantially increased development density in areas that are currently characterized by agricultural land, forest, and lower-density residential use would result in substantially increased impervious surface.
 This would increase the potential for runoff of pollutants into aquatic habitats and could have effects on stream and wetland hydrology.

-Dispersed growth would be expected to result in more habitat fragmentation and greater space between habitat patches.
-Many current greenspaces surrounding higher-density development and higher-density infill residential development and redevelopment would likely be eliminated.
+Dispersed growth would be expected to potentially result in relatively more habitat fragmentation and greater space between habitat patches than under other alternatives.
+Vegetated areas currently functioning as greenspace around higher-density development and higher-density residential infill development and redevelopment would likely be converted.
 Because the proposed concentrated development areas would be distributed more widely over the entire landscape of the city than under Alternatives 1 and 2, the potential for habitat fragmentation and disruption of wildlife migration corridors is greatest under Alternative 3.

 As with the other alternatives, existing state, federal and local regulations would be expected to moderate potential adverse effects to fish, wildlife, and vegetation under Alternative 3.
-Additionally, updates to the City's CAO would take place under Alternative 3, and these may potentially increase protection for streams.
-In such a scenario, the increased stream protection would serve to further minimize potential impacts to floodplains and riparian vegetation and moderate stormwater runoff effects.
+Additionally, updates to the City's CAO would take place under Alternative 3.
+These would strengthen existing protections for all habitats regulated under the CAO and may potentially increase the width of stream buffers.
+In such a scenario, the increase in protected area along streams would serve to further minimize potential impacts to floodplains and riparian vegetation and moderate stormwater runoff effects.

-Overall, while resulting in potentially greater impacts to fish, wildlife, and vegetation than Alternatives 1 and 2, Alternative 3 would not be expected to have population-level adverse effects on any fish or wildlife species.
+Overall, while the larger area of habitat encompassed by Alternative 3 could present greater potential risk of impacts to fish, wildlife, and vegetation relative to Alternatives 1 and 2, Alternative 3 would not be expected to have population-level adverse effects on any fish or wildlife species.
 It would not result in unmitigable effects on endangered species or their habitat.
 It would not be expected to result in permanent habitat conversion sufficient to compromise overall ecosystem function relative to current conditions.
-Therefore, while Alternative 3 would be expected to have the greatest potential impact to vegetation, terrestrial wildlife, and fish and aquatic species and their habitats, it would result in less than significant adverse impacts to fish, wildlife, and vegetation.
+Moreover, strengthened protections expected under the revised CAO would be expected to moderate impacts to fish and wildlife habitat.
+Therefore, while Alternative 3 would be expected to have a relatively greater potential impact to vegetation, terrestrial wildlife, and fish and aquatic species and their habitats, it would result in less than significant adverse impacts to fish, wildlife, and vegetation.